Cumulative emissions accounting of greenhouse gases due to path independence for a sufficiently rapid emissions cycle: Methods and models

 \subsection{Expression for global warming in a 2-box energy balance model (EBM)}

-We consider global warming in a two-box EBM (\citet{Held2010,Winton2010,Geoffroy2013,Geoffroy2013a}), consisting of a fast contribution and a slow contribution from deep-ocean warming that is found to be inversely proportional to some timescale $\tau_{D}$ (\citet{Seshadri2017}).
+We consider global warming in a 2-box EBM (\citet{Held2010,Winton2010,Geoffroy2013,Geoffroy2013a}), consisting of a fast contribution and a slow contribution from deep-ocean warming that is found to be inversely proportional to a timescale (``damping timescale'') $\tau_{D}$ (\citet{Seshadri2017}).
 The fast contribution is approximately in equilibrium with forcing so global warming in the EBM is

+with $\tau_{f}$ being the fast time-constant, $\tau_{s}$ the slow time-constant, $c_{f}$ the heat capacity of the fast system, and $F\left(t\right)$ is radiative forcing (\citet{Seshadri2017}).
+The second term involves integrated effects of deep-ocean warming from $s=0$ to $s=t$.
+Symbols appearing in the 2-box EBM are listed in Table 1.